sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 >
 > To write data to the server, you implement a `write()` command somewhere in your code.
 If you are writing a lot of data, you may also want to implement a `drain` event handler that will begin writing when the buffer is empty.
 This can help if `write()` returns failure because the buffer is full or if you want to throttle back writing to the socket.
 >
-> The following is an example of implementing a 'drain' handler because of the write failure.
-Notice that a closure is used to preserve the values of the socket and data variables once the function has ended:
+> The following is an example of implementing a `drain` handler because of the write failure.
+Notice that a **closure** is used to preserve the values of the socket and data variables once the function has ended:
 ```
 function writeData(socket, data) {
     var success = !success.write(data);